Melon sorbet: a delicious eye-catcher

 - Thoroughly puree the fruit flesh, juice and all other ingredients (maple syrup, lime juice, salt) in a blender.

-Alternatively in freezer compartment Allow to freeze and mix well every 30 minutes with a hand mixer (total duration 3-4 hours).
+Alternatively in freezer compartment according to instructions Allow to freeze and mix well every 30 minutes with a hand mixer (total duration 3-4 hours).

 - Form a hollow in the middle with a spoon.